snuids/nyx/troubleshooting.md

 # Troubleshooting
 ## Introduction

-The nyx system uses docker as service manager.
+The NYX system uses docker as service manager.
 In order to behave properly, all the containers defined in the system must run.

 ## Checking docker